golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

     │  token: GLM        │                │            │  requested  │  0 GLM     │  0 GLM     │           │
     └────────────────────┴────────────────┴────────────┴─────────────┴────────────┴────────────┴───────────┘

-  You can use the Golem Onboarding portal to top up: https://golemfactory.github.io/onboarding_production/?yagnaAddress=0xae5d43485a341bc4f167f6a4fda0749f1d7f3e11
+  You can use the Golem Onboarding portal to top up: https://glm.golem.network/#/onboarding/budget?yagnaAddress=0xae5d43485a341bc4f167f6a4fda0749f1d7f3e11&network=polygon

-DISCLAIMER: Please keep in mind that in its current stage, the Onboarding Portal is an EXPERIMENTAL product.
-Even though it is functional, we do not recommend using it unless you wish to help us beta-test this feature.
-You'll find more information on `#Payment UX` discord channel https://discord.com/channels/684703559954333727/1136984764197380096

 You don't seem to have any GLM tokens on your Golem wallet.